-3. Though not actually insects, ticks, mites, spiders and other small arthropods are included under the subject head of Entomology.
+3. Though not actually insects, ticks, mites, spiders, and other small arthropods are included under the subject head of Entomology.

-Try not to pick a topic which is too broad and can adequately be covered in the time allotted.
+Try not to pick a topic that is too broad and can adequately be covered in the time allotted.
 Presenters should speak as loudly as required based on the size of the room.
 Posters should be simple and lettering large enough to be read from the back of a room.
-Use an outline, posters, and props to guide through the presentation rather that reading from a script.
+Use an outline, posters, and props to guide through the presentation rather than reading from a script.
 Dress as a professional or in costume.
 Look at the audience as much as possible.
 Use voice inflections.
 Take a deep breath and relax before beginning.